Iceland national football team: 21st century

 In qualification for Euro 2004, Iceland finished third in their group, one point behind Scotland.
 As a result, they failed to qualify for a playoff spot.

-However, the following qualifying campaigns will be much more difficult for Iceland which will flirt with the last places of its respective groups, in particular during the Euro 2008 qualifiers where despite two unexpected successes against Northern Ireland (3–0 in the opening away, 2–1 at home in the return) and a heroic resistance in the first and second leg against the Spanish future winners of the competition (a 1–1 draw at home after having led the score and a short 0–1 defeat away), Our boys suffered several other heavy defeats, including two against Latvia, who had qualified for Euro 2004 as a surprise (0–4 away, 2–4 home), and one against Liechtenstein (0–3 away, after a 1–1 home draw).
+However, the following qualifying campaigns were much more difficult for Iceland, which finished near the last places of their respective groups.
+During the Euro 2008 qualifiers, Iceland scored two unexpected successes against Northern Ireland (3–0 in the opening away, 2–1 at home in the return), then heroically resisted in the first and second leg against Spain, winners of the competition (a 1–1 draw at home after having led the score and a short 0–1 defeat away).
+But Iceland suffered several other heavy defeats, surprisingly losing twice to Latvia (0–4 away, 2–4 home), which had qualified for Euro 2004.
+Iceland also lost to Liechtenstein (0–3 away, after a 1–1 home draw).

-The reasons for the lack of results of the selection were due to the absence of professionals on the island, the Icelanders played soccer for fun.
-Moreover, the hostile climate where winter lasts 8 months did not help the development of the sport, there were only two synthetic fields forcing the footballers to train on the gravel or in the snow.
-In the 2000s, Icelandic soccer will experience a real revolution.
-The economic boom will allow the authorities to create important structures with indoor pitches in synthetic turf, which results in the practice of soccer all year round without worrying about the weather conditions outside.
-These new structures encourage young people to turn to sports and even lead to a decrease in alcohol and tobacco consumption among teenagers.
+Iceland's poor results were due to the absence of professionals on the island and the country's hostile climate, where winter lasts for 8 months.
+The development of the sport was stifled by the dearth of soccer pitches: There were only two synthetic fields, so players trained on gravel or in snow.
+In the 2000s, Icelandic soccer experienced a real revolution.
+The economic boom allowed the authorities to create important structures with indoor pitches in synthetic turf, allowing training year-round regardless of weather conditions.
+These new structures encouraged young people to turn to sports and even led to a decrease in alcohol and tobacco consumption among teenagers.

 In 2014, Iceland almost secured qualification for their first World Cup.
 Finishing second in Group D, they played Croatia in a two-leg playoff for qualification.
 After holding them to a 0–0 draw in the home leg, they lost 2–0 away.